Harsha1969/BPE-KD/README.md

 ### Step 2: Train the Student Models
 #### 2A.
 Softmax-based Student (using KL Divergence Loss)

+For each dataset, run the corresponding notebook to:
-Train using the best prompt from BayesPE and KL divergence between student and teacher probabilities.
+- Train using the best prompt from BayesPE and KL divergence between student and teacher probabilities.
+- Evaluate performance on the test data.

 ```bash
 # Open and run the notebook
 amazon_softmax_student.ipynb